docker-hy/docker-hy.github.io/part1.md

       Fri Oct 19 11:51:07 UTC 2018
       ...

-Lets test pausing the looper without exiting or stopping.
+Let's test pausing the looper without exiting or stopping it.
 In another terminal run `docker pause looper`.
 Notice how the logs output has paused in the first terminal.
-To unpause do `docker unpause looper`.
+To unpause run `docker unpause looper`.

-Keep the logs open and attach to the container on the second terminal using 'attach':
+Keep the logs open and attach to the running container from the second terminal using 'attach':

     $ docker attach looper
       Mon Jan 15 19:26:54 UTC 2018
       Mon Jan 15 19:26:55 UTC 2018
       ...

-Now you have logs (STDOUT) running in two terminals.
-Now in the attach window press control+c.
+Now you have process logs (STDOUT) running in two terminals.
+Now press control+c in the attach window.
 The container is stopped because the process is no longer running.

-If we want to attach to a container and make sure we don't close it we can disable signal proxying.
-Lets start the stopped container with `docker start looper` and attach to it with `--sig-proxy=false`.
+If we want to attach to a container while making sure we don't close it from the other terminal we can disable signal proxying.
+Let's start the stopped container with `docker start looper` and attach to it with `--sig-proxy=false`.

 Then try control+c.